Man Utd considering Griezmann - Saturday's gossip

 Wolves want to sign Manchester United's English right-back Aaron Wan-Bissaka, 25.
 (Express & Star)

-Reported Liverpool and Tottenham transfer target Sofyan Amrabat, 26, has "woken up" top clubs around Europe with his displays for Morocco at the World Cup, according to his brother.
-Amrabat plays for Fiorentina.
+Reported Liverpool and Tottenham transfer target Sofyan Amrabat, 26, has "woken up" top clubs around Europe with his displays for Morocco at the World Cup, according to the Fiorentina midfielder's brother.
 (De Telegraaf, via Talksport)

-Everton will join the race to sign Ajax's 22-year-old Ghanaian player Mohammed Kudus in the January transfer window.
+Everton will join the race to sign Ajax's Ghana midfielder Mohammed Kudus, 22, in the January transfer window.
 (Ekrem Konur on Twitter)

+Napoli's £50m-rated Georgia winger Khvicha Kvaratskhelia, 21, has emerged as a transfer target for Newcastle United.
+(Times - subscription required)

 Juventus and France midfielder Adrien Rabiot, 27, has expressed a desire to join Barcelona.
 (Sport)